matthewssaunders/mta-tracker/README.md

-SubwayPulse PWA: Cloudflare Setup GuideThis guide details how to build and deploy your MTA tracker starting from a blank Cloudflare account, specifically optimized for Chromebook users.🚀 Step 1: Create the GitHub RepositoryGo to GitHub and create a new repository named mta-tracker.Keep it Public and initialize it with a README.md.In the repository view, press the . key on your keyboard to open the GitHub Web Editor.Create a folder named src and a file inside it named App.jsx.
-Paste the React code provided in our conversation into that file.🛠 Step 2: Deploy the Backend (Cloudflare Workers)The MTA API requires a secret key and returns complex data that browsers can't read directly.
-The Worker acts as your "translator."Log in to your Cloudflare Dashboard.Navigate to Compute (Workers & Pages) > Create application > Worker.Name it mta-api-proxy and click Deploy.Click Edit Code and paste the proxy logic (using gtfs-realtime-bindings).Add your API Key:Go to the Worker's Settings tab > Variables.Under Environment Variables, click Add variable.Name: MTA_API_KEY | Value: [Your actual MTA API Key]Click Save and deploy.🌐 Step 3: Deploy the Frontend (Cloudflare Pages)In the Cloudflare Dashboard, go back to Workers & Pages > Create application > Pages.Select Connect to Git and choose your mta-tracker repository.Build Settings:Framework preset: ViteBuild command: npm run buildOutput directory: distClick Save and Deploy.
-Cloudflare will now pull your code from GitHub and build the site.📱 Step 4: Final Domain & PWA ConfigCustom Domain: Under the Pages project Custom domains tab, add trains.matthewssaunders.com.
-Cloudflare will handle the SSL/HTTPS automatically.PWA Setup: Ensure you have a manifest.json in your public folder so your Chromebook and phone see it as an "Installable App."🎨 Design & Logic RemindersColor Scheme: High-contrast black background with official MTA line colors.Responsiveness: Horizontal view displays Uptown/Downtown side-by-side; Vertical stacks them.Alerts: Service notifications are automatically pinned to the bottom of the dashboard.📄 LicenseMIT
+SubwayPulse PWA: Cloudflare Setup Guide

+This guide details how to build and deploy your MTA tracker starting from a blank Cloudflare account, specifically optimized for Chromebook users.

+🚀 Step 1: Create the GitHub Repository

+Go to GitHub and create a new repository named mta-tracker.

+Keep it Public and initialize it with a README.md.

+In the repository view, press the . key on your keyboard to open the GitHub Web Editor.

+Create a folder named src and a file inside it named App.jsx.
+Paste the React code provided in our conversation into that file.

+🛠 Step 2: Deploy the Backend (Cloudflare Workers)

+The MTA API requires a secret key and returns complex data that browsers can't read directly.
+The Worker acts as your "translator."

+Log in to your Cloudflare Dashboard.

+Navigate to Compute (Workers & Pages) > Create application > Worker.

+Name it mta-api-proxy and click Deploy.

+Click Edit Code and paste the proxy logic (using gtfs-realtime-bindings).

+Add your API Key:

+Go to the Worker's Settings tab > Variables.

+Under Environment Variables, click Add variable.

+Name: MTA_API_KEY | Value: [Your actual MTA API Key]

+Click Save and deploy.

+🌐 Step 3: Deploy the Frontend (Cloudflare Pages)

+In the Cloudflare Dashboard, go back to Workers & Pages > Create application > Pages.

+Select Connect to Git and choose your mta-tracker repository.

+Build Settings:

+Framework preset: Vite

+Build command: npm run build

+Output directory: dist

+Click Save and Deploy.
+Cloudflare will now pull your code from GitHub and build the site.

+📱 Step 4: Final Domain & PWA Config

+Custom Domain: Under the Pages project Custom domains tab, add trains.matthewssaunders.com.
+Cloudflare will handle the SSL/HTTPS automatically.

+PWA Setup: Ensure you have a manifest.json in your public folder so your Chromebook and phone see it as an "Installable App."

+🎨 Design & Logic Reminders

+Color Scheme: High-contrast black background with official MTA line colors.

+Responsiveness: Horizontal view displays Uptown/Downtown side-by-side; Vertical stacks them.

+Alerts: Service notifications are automatically pinned to the bottom of the dashboard.

+📄 License

+MIT